๐ฅ Toon Flare

 Most elements have their Opacity (Brightness) automatically modified by expressions on the Fill or Gradient Fill > Opacity property.
 The underlying value can still be changed to make the element brighter or dimmer.

 You can change the Fill or Gradient Fill colors.
 Most colors are randomly assigned within a warm range of hues.
-If you want to shift all the colors in the flare together, read on:
+If you want to shift all the colors in the flare together, see below.

 Customizing further